microsoft/BCTech/samples/BCServicesAccess/README.md

 This is a sample extension for Business Central to show how to get on-behalf access tokens to variety of services in AL.
+Given extension is possible to use with BusinessCentral starting from version 17.1

 Prerequisites: